 (well, one out of three is what we've come to expect...)

 Come April and the starting pistol was fired again!
-We squeezed 14 matches into a month and it was comfortable the clubs most successful month of all time.
+We squeezed 14 matches into a month and it was comfortably the clubs most successful month of all time.
 The 1sts gained a major advantage in their title challenge by beating Selhurst twice in a double-header, another six points was picked up against Epsom & Ewell Colts (who would later fold), before a 4-1 win over old rivals Old Boys Clapham marked 11 consecutive games unbeaten in the league - a new club record - before a stunning last minute goal against OBC consigned Wanderers to their first loss of the season.
 Deflated, they could only draw against Peckham Town later in the month and those two matches would consign the 1sts to runners-up.

 The 2nds had a roller-coaster month starting with six points against bottom of the table London Olympia, a defeat at league leaders Purley Old Boys before becoming the first team to beat them in the second game of the double-header, just as they had done to Surrey Casuals earlier in the season.
 Second bottom South London Elite were, somehow, only beaten 1-0 before they gained revenge in a complacent performance in the second game.
 The 2nds achieved some sense of justice by gaining revenge of their own against Old Ruts, who they had lost to earlier in the season.

 Stuart Webb left the club to take up a role at Paddock Wood in the Kent league and Women's team players Lizzy Tomlin and Katrina Northern featured on the popular Selkent Podcast.